 Ans: The MQ client often has a particular name that distinguishes it from any other client and this is known as SSLPEER.
 This gets linked to the queue manager and is used for the identification of clients.

 Q30) Give an explanation of how the Queue Manager works in the IBM WebSphere MQ.

 Ans: Queue Manager refers to as the most important component or feature of the WebSphere MQ.
 The messages between the two Queue Managers get stored within the MQ and communication with the rest of the outside world is also possible.

 Ans: Ripplestart - It can be used for Stopping and Starting the instances of a cluster at a time.
 Simply it's a combo of two distinct operations i.e., start and stop.
 First, it stops and then restarts each instance of the cluster.
 Once you click on the Ripplestart, tx1 stops after then turns on again, following by tx2 stops after then turns on again, & then finally tx3 stops reboots.
 Rather than considering a manual approach, Ripplestart is considered here.
 Actually, all the applications within the cluster can easily be stopped, and whenever the need for the same is felt.

 Q32) What is Websphere?

-It is basically a powerful tool that is actually an initiative of IBM.
+Ans: It is basically a powerful tool that is actually an initiative of IBM.
 The primary purpose is to simply create and manage the websites in a reliable manner.
-When it comes to building the web applications that are scalable, this tool can simply be used.
-The good thing is almost all the functional related to a business can easily be supported by it.
+When it comes to building web applications that are scalable, this tool can simply be used.
+The good thing is that almost all the functions related to a business can easily be supported by it.
 Even if the data belongs to Operating Systems which are different in nature, it is possible to combine the same with the help of this tool.